 - Next, remember that interest is still something that you have to pay.

 Some credit card users feel that interest is “ridiculous.”
-Unfortunately, though this might be true, you still have an obligation to pay off the interest.
+Unfortunately, though this might be true, you still have to pay off the interest.
 Before you make a purchase using your credit card, consider whether or not the interest is something that you’re willing to tackle.
 If you’re on a limited or fixed income, adding interest to your charges can end up being quite overwhelming.

 No matter what you decide to do, remember that a credit card should be a useful tool.
 Should your credit card begin to consume your life or you begin to face overwhelming debt, it may be time to back off from using credit until you can get your balance under control.